Videos You Missed This Week: GYPSY, THE GREAT GATSBY and More

 It's been a busy week on (and off) Broadway!
 2025 has officially arrived and the second half of the 2024-25 Broadway season is very much underway.
-Catch up on all the latest from the week ending March 28, 2025 with videos from Gypsy, The Great Gatsby, and more!
+Catch up on all the latest from the week ending April 4, 2025 with videos from Smash, Dead Outlaw, and more!

+The Broadway Sings concert series recently returned for Broadway Sings Taylor Swift, featuring original arrangements of the hits of the pop superstar, accompanied by a 14-piece orchestra at The Cutting Room.
+Check out highlights from Henry Platt, Zak Resnick, Keri René Fuller, and more. (more...)

+George Clooney has officially made his Broadway debut!
+The stars came out to celebrate last night at the Winter Garden Theatre, where his new play, Good Night, and Good Luck, opened.
+Watch in this video as we take you inside the big night with the cast and creative team! (more...)

 We had the chance to chat with Matt Doyle about this show, his own mother, working with his co-star Caroline Aaron, and his incredible body of work.
 We go down memory lane from “Gossip Girl” to Sinatra!
 This chat and show will make you want to pick up the phone and call mom ASAP!
 Watch the full video here. (more...)